Andreessen Horowitz

 Defense Investment and Procurement

 a16z established its "American Dynamism" practice to concentrate investments in defense, aerospace, and national security 1.
 The January 2026 fundraise allocated $1.176 billion specifically to this vertical 1.
 Katherine Boyle, the General Partner who leads the practice, previously co-led the seed practice at General Catalyst and invested in the inception rounds of Anduril Industries and Vannevar Labs before joining a16z.
-According to records of the event, the firm held its fourth annual American Dynamism Summit in Washington, DC in 2026 under the theme "Securing the Next 250 Years," with attendees including Shyam Sankar (CTO, Palantir), Christian Brose (President and CSO, Anduril), and Liz Young McNally (Deputy Director, Defense Innovation Unit) 5.
+Event records show the firm held its fourth annual American Dynamism Summit in Washington, DC in 2026 under the theme "Securing the Next 250 Years," with attendees including Shyam Sankar (CTO, Palantir), Christian Brose (President and CSO, Anduril), and Liz Young McNally (Deputy Director, Defense Innovation Unit) 6.

-The firm's "American Dynamism 50" list for 2025 publicly enumerated 51 portfolio and affiliated companies positioned to benefit from defense spending, including Anduril Industries (autonomous defense systems), Shield AI (autonomous aircraft AI), Saronic (autonomous naval vessels), Castelion (hypersonic weapons), Epirus (directed-energy weapons), and Vannevar Labs (national security AI) 6.
-Analysis of confirmed federal contract awards to portfolio companies documented the following: Anduril with more than $22 billion in DoD contracts including the IVAS novation and a Golden Dome SBI prototype; Saronic with a $392 million Navy Corsair autonomous surface vessel production contract in December 2025; Shield AI with $72.1 million in confirmed federal awards plus an $8 billion EWACC contract position; and Astranis with a $13.2 million Space Force contract 7.
-According to USASpending records, $88.6 million in contract value was documented for Shield AI, Astranis, and Saildrone combined, separate from the Anduril figures 8.
+The firm's "American Dynamism 50" list for 2025 publicly enumerated 51 portfolio and affiliated companies positioned to benefit from defense spending, including Anduril Industries (autonomous defense systems), Shield AI (autonomous aircraft AI), Saronic (autonomous naval vessels), Castelion (hypersonic weapons), Epirus (directed-energy weapons), and Vannevar Labs (national security AI) 7.
+Compiling confirmed federal contract awards to portfolio companies, the documentary record shows Anduril with more than $22 billion in DoD contracts including the IVAS novation and a Golden Dome SBI prototype; Saronic with a $392 million Navy Corsair autonomous surface vessel production contract in December 2025; Shield AI with $72.1 million in confirmed federal awards plus an $8 billion EWACC contract position; and Astranis with a $13.2 million Space Force contract 8.
+According to USASpending records, $88.6 million in contract value was documented for Shield AI, Astranis, and Saildrone combined, separate from the Anduril figures 9.

 Political Spending and Lobbying